CraftySalamander/RTS_Overlay/Readme.md

 This solution however does not come with any transparancy feature.

 Alternatively, a slighty more advanced solution (capable of providing transparency, *Always On Top* feature and window cropping) is the following script with [AutoHotkey](https://www.autohotkey.com/).
-Donwload the [version v2](https://www.autohotkey.com/download/ahk-v2.exe), install it, launch it and click on *New script*.
+Download the [version v2](https://www.autohotkey.com/download/ahk-v2.exe), install it, launch it and click on *New script*.
 Give it a name and edit it to add the code below (you can adapt some values to your preference).
 Double clicking on the script will allow you to use the *Ctrl+Alt+O* sequence to pin the window currently in focus (e.g. *RTS Overlay*) as *Always On Top* with some transparency and without the top border (to tune, see script).